TUM-LIS/tum-dissertation-latex/README.md

 ## Building without Docker

-Users who want to build without Docker most likely know what to do.
+Linux/macOS users who want to build without Docker most likely know what to do.
 Dependencies can be found inside `Dockerfile`.
 The `Makefile` already has targets for building without docker, just make them default.

 ## Contributions